 Simply Business is pleased to provide tailored insurance options from:

 Mistakes can happen, even to the best of us.
-That’s why Simply Business keeps you protected with errors and omissions insurance customized to your exact needs.
+That’s why Simply Business E and O insurance keeps you protected with errors and omissions insurance customized to your exact needs.

-Whether you’re a beautician or musician, an accountant or an acupuncturist, our E&O insurance can cover the biggest risks you face while doing your work.
+Whether you’re a beautician or musician, an accountant or an acupuncturist, our E and O insurance can cover the biggest risks you face while doing your work.
 With our no-hassle quote form, we can connect you with affordable policies from the insurers who know your business best.

 Just answer a few questions to get an errors and omissions insurance quote in less than 10 minutes.